-It’s nice to have plants around the house (if you can keep them alive, I have killed four this year) but beyond watered they also need to be cleaned.
-The reason it’s important to clean your real plants is because if there’s a layer of dust on the leaf, it can’t actually absorb sunlight properly, which means it’s not going to photosynthesize the way it needs to.
-If you have a fake plant dust is going to make it look dull.
-So, there are a couple of ways that you can clean your plants that are easy and straightforward.
+It’s nice to have plants around the house (if you can keep them alive, I’ve killed four this year already! *sigh*) but beyond being watered they also need to be cleaned.
+The reason it’s important to clean your real plants is because if there’s a layer of dust on the leaf, it can’t actually absorb sunlight properly, which means it’s not going to grow properly.
+If you have a fake plant, dust is just going to make it look dull.

 Toilet Wall & Handle

-Another area of the toilet that we don’t tend to focus on, though we usually do a great job on the rest of the toilet, is the toilet handle.
+Although we usually do a great job on the rest of the toilet, another area of the toilet that we don’t tend to focus on is the toilet handle.
 There’s going to be a lot of bacteria transfer there and you just want to make sure that aside from cleaning the tank and the lid, the seat and the bowl, that you’re cleaning the toilet handle as well.

 Chad and I cut cable about seven years ago, but that doesn’t mean we don’t watch TV, because we are obsessed with Netflix.
-If you guys follow me on Instagram, you know all about this.
-When Chad and I are hanging out either in our family room or in our room watching TV, one of us is usually cuddling a cat and the other one is usually cuddling the remote control.
-Think about it, with all of the passing of the remote, popcorn snacking and cat cuddling, our remote like most peoples is likely covered in germs.
+When Chad and I are hanging out, either in our family room or in our bedroom, one of us is usually cuddling a cat and the other one is usually cuddling the remote control.
+Think about it, with all of the passing of the remote, popcorn snacking and cat cuddling, our remote, like most peoples, is likely covered in germs.
 Studies were done that show that over 50 percent of remote controls have the cold virus on them.

 To quickly get rid of that just mix up your own electronics cleaning solution with equal parts rubbing alcohol or plain white vodka.
-Spray it onto an electronics cleaning microfiber cloth, give it a good wipe and let it dry.
-If you have any gritty areas that are hard to get to between buttons, you can spray the product on a cotton swab and use that to clean as well.
+Spray it onto a microfiber electronics cloth, give it a good wipe and let it dry.
+If you have any gritty areas that are hard to get to between buttons you can spray the product on a cotton swab and use that to get in those nooks and crannies.

 Speaking of points of contact, another thing that we forget to clean often are doorknobs.
-These are things that we’re touching and turning, opening, closing, and lots of different family members as well as other people are using.
-So it’s really important to disinfect these every now and then.
+These are things that we’re touching and turning, opening and closing.
+To boot, lots of different people – family members, friends and guests – are touching these.
+So, it’s really important to disinfect these every now and then.
 Just spray a microfiber cloth with any disinfectant you like, or spray right onto the door handle, and wipe it down.

-If you have any exposed lightbulbs at home, it’s a great idea to give those a good dusting every now and then, because over time they get dusty which means they’re not shedding light the way you would expect them to.
-If they’re hanging somewhere visible and you can prominently see the light bulb, it actually looks gross.
-It’s easy to clean them but the important thing here is to make sure that your light fixture is turned off, so that it’s cool and doesn’t melt your cloth or burn your hand (or even pop the bulb).
-Once your bulb is cool get yourself a flat weave microfiber cloth.
-I don’t put any product on it at all, I hold the bulb securely and I just give it a good wipe to get rid of any dust.
-The flat weave cloth means it’s not going to get scratched, and this job takes literally four seconds per bulb.
+If you have any exposed lightbulbs at home, it’s a great idea to give these a good cleaning every now and then, because over time they get dusty, which means they’re not shedding light the way you would expect them to.
+If they’re hanging somewhere visible, without a covering, take a look – they can get pretty gross looking.

+Make sure that the light fixture is turned off, so that it’s cool and doesn’t melt your cloth or burn your hand.
+Once the bulb is cool get yourself a flat weave microfiber cloth (I don’t put any product on it at all) just give it a good wipe to get rid of any dust.
+This job takes literally four seconds per bulb.
 It’s totally worth it.